cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### Selected publications

-If you are interested to deep dive to what we are doing, have a look at some of the papers.
+If you're interested in a deep-dive of what we're doing, have a look at some of the papers.

 <CardButton>Selected papers</CardButton>